israelg99/israelg99.github.io/_posts/2017-06-08-Introduction-to-Consensus-Algorithms.md

 Whenever the leader receives new changes from the client, the changes are not yet commited, the leader first sends an update to all of its followers and waits for their confirmation, once the leader receives confirmation from the majority of its followers the changes are commited.

 ### Conclusion
-I hope this gives you
+I hope I gave you a good introduction to consensus algorithms, and until next time.

+**Happy engineering.**